TIY-LR-FEE-2015-Fall/assignments/exercises/jquery/like-button/README.md

-# Build a like button with Backbone
+# Build a like button with jQuery

 ## Description
 Using jQuery events.
 The button should keep track of how many times it has been clicked and update its count each time it is clicked again.